NattapongSiri/permutator/readme.md

 - Trait that add function to slice and Vec
 - Function that call callback function to return a permutation
 ### Iterator
-This crate provides `HeapPermutation` struct that implement `Iterator` trait.
-The struct provide 2 use cases.
+This crate provides `HeapPermutation` and `HeapPermutationCell` struct that implement `Iterator`, `IteratorReset` trait.
+The struct provide 3 use cases.
-- Use Rust builtin `Iterator` functionality.
+- Use Rust builtin `Iterator` functionality from `HeapPermutation` or Clone Rc<RefCell<&mut [T]>> then construct `HeapPermutationCell` and on each iteration of `HeapPermutationCell`, the cloned one will have the permutated value inside it.
-- Use `next` function that return borrowed result into mutable slice.
+- Use `next` function from `HeapPermutation` that return borrowed result in an Option instead of an owned value like typical Iterator.
+- use `reset` function instead of creating a new Iterator everytime you need to completely re-permutation again.
 ### Trait
-This crate provides `Permutation` trait and basic implementation on generic slice and generic Vec.
-It add `permutation` function on the slice and Vec.
+This crate provides `Permutation` trait and basic implementation on generic slice/array and generic Vec as well as Rc<RefCell<&mut [T]>>.
+It add `permutation` function on the slice/array, Vec, and
+Rc<RefCell<&mut [T]>>.
+There's some usage different on how to iterate over permutation of slice/array/Vec than Rc<RefCell<&mut [T]>>.
+See an example of permutation of [slice/array/Vec](#traits-that-add-new-function-to-t-or-vect) and [Rc<RefCell<&mut [T]>>]
 ### Callback function
 This crate provide 3 functions that serve different usecase.
 - `heap_permutation` function that return product as callback parameter